Reduce Allergens with Duct CleaningPublished: April 9, 2021

-If you have allergies, the outdoors can be a minefield of allergens that trigger sneezing, sniffles and congestion.
-Unfortunately, it can be just as bad indoors, but with the right HVAC maintenance, you can minimize the chance of spending your summer in misery.
+For people with allergies, the outdoors can be a minefield of different allergens that trigger sneezing, sniffles, or congestion.
+Unfortunately, these same allergens are often present indoors.
+By keeping up on HVAC maintenance, especially duct cleaning, you can minimize your chance of spending spring and early summer in misery due to allergens.

 One often overlooked maintenance item is duct cleaning.
 Air systems recirculate most of the air in the house and even if you keep on top of your filter replacement, unwanted particles can remain in your ductwork and make you ill.

-While viruses aren’t considered allergies, nothing is worse than having allergy symptoms and another illness at the same time.
-Viruses and bacteria can accumulate and circulate throughout your home via ductwork that isn’t clean.
-Dirty ducts are also ideal breeding grounds for microbes, increasing your family’s exposure.
+- Viruses & Bacteria – While these are not considered allergens, nothing is worse than having allergy symptoms and another illness at the same time.
+Viruses and bacteria can accumulate and circulate throughout your home as a result of dirty ductwork.

 You can do ongoing maintenance of grilles and portions of your ductwork using a vacuum cleaner but at some point, you need more.
-A professional has the equipment and expertise to remove long-accumulated dust and allergens from your home’s air system.
-Depending on your sensitivity, you may need to have your ducts cleaned more often but cleaning between heating and cooling seasons is recommended.
+An HVAC professional has the equipment and expertise to remove long-accumulated dust and allergens from your home’s ductwork.
+Cleaning your ductwork between heating and cooling seasons is recommended.
+Depending on your sensitivity, however, you may need to have your home’s ductwork cleaned more often.